 All the sand added to the streets must be cleaned up later, or it ends up in the storm drain systems, and ultimately the streams or the bay.
 Crews work hard to find the right balance, making sure that there is enough sand for traction in difficult areas, but not too much.

-and crews begin pushing snow to the edges of the roadways.
+the snow falls, crews begin pushing snow to the edges of the roadways.
 The City's policy

 forecast to continue, or when wind and weather conditions are severe enough